Unveiling the Secrets of Performance Limits in LEDs: The Auger-Meitner Effect Revealed

 2023-08-08 20:10:00

 Performance limits in devices such as light-emitting diodes (LEDs) have long sparked questions and debates among researchers.
-A team of researchers recently uncovered a key mechanism that could change our understanding of these limitations, especially in shorter wavelength emitters.
+A team of researchers recently uncovered a key mechanism that might change our understanding of these limitations, especially in shorter wavelength emitters.

 Researchers from the Materials Department of theUC Santa Barbara discovered the essential role of the Auger-Meitner effect, a mechanism whereby an electron loses energy by raising another electron to a higher energy state.
 THE Professor Chris Van de Wallewhose group conducted this research, said: “It is well known that defects or impurities — collectively called ‘traps’ — reduce the efficiency of LEDs and other electronic devices”.